Robert-D-Campbell/Sprint-Challenge-React-Wars/Answers.md

 pay attention to state, keep track of your sideEffects break everything up into reusable components.

 1. Describe state.
-   state is the current render fo your application. when state changes react re-renders
+   state is the current render fo your application. when state changes react re-renders to reflect current state

 1. Describe props.
    props are parameters passed down from parent objects.